Skip to main content

 Remember that once you post something online, it's there for the whole word to see.

-• Protect your privacy: Be cautious about posting personal information such as date of birth, phone number, email address, home address, etc.
+• Protect your privacy: Be cautious about posting personal information such as date of birth, phone number, email address, or home address.

 • Back up your data: Use an external hard drive, CD, DVD, or USB.